nikolasmorado/blackout-rs/README.md

 Simple rust based application to black out my monitors with a command.

-Planning to support inputting a duratio, and specifying which moitors through cli arguments.
+Planning to support inputting a duration, and specifying which moitors through cli arguments.

 No plans to make useful for others just exists to give myself a more cinematic